xytangtang/ProcData/README.md

 The following functions implement the MDS methods.

--   `seq2feature_mds` extracts `K` features from a given list of response processes or their dissimilarity matrix.
+-   `seq2feature_mds` extracts `K` features from a given set of response processes or their dissimilarity matrix.
 -   `chooseK_mds` selects the number of features to be extracted by cross-validation.

 ``` r